top of page

 • Must be a U.S. Citizen

-Educational Requirements:
+Educational Requirements

-• An equivalent GED diploma
+• An equivalent GED certificate

-Criminal History Requirements:
+Criminal History Requirements

 Anyone interested in attending the Mineral Area College Law Enforcement Academy must meet the following Criminal History requirements:

-• The Academy MAY approve the application of a person who was convicted of a Class B misdemeanor at least five (5) years prior to application if the individual sufficiently demonstrates in writing with supporting documentation that mitigating circumstances exist with the case and the individual applying for licensure and that the public interest would be served by reducing the waiting period;
+• The Academy MAY approve the application of a person who was convicted of a Class B misdemeanor at least five (5) years before application if the individual sufficiently demonstrates in writing with supporting documentation that mitigating circumstances exist with the case and the individual applying for licensure and that the public interest would be served by reducing the waiting period;

 • Is not prohibited by state or federal law from operating a motor vehicle;